 A critical element of transitioning North Carolina's Medicaid program from fee-for-service to managed care has involved extensive stakeholder feedback.
 The initial Quality Strategy was published in March 2018 with a 30-day public comment period.
-Public comments received on the draft are incorporated into this current version.
-Stakeholder feedback was also requested through the publication of several white papers and Requests for Information (RFIs), including North Carolina's Proposed Program Design for Medicaid Managed Care; North Carolina's Care Management Strategy under Managed Care; Provider Health Plan Quality Performance and Accountability; Behavioral Health and Intellectual Disability Tailored Plans Eligibility and Enrollment; and the BH I/DD Tailored Plan Request for Applications Pre-Release Policy Paper.
-DHHS also released an Request for Information (RFI) to solicit feedback from potential plans and other interested stakeholders on options and considerations related to plan design and implementation, including several interventions (e.g., value-based payment) addressed by the Quality Strategy.
-Each of these program design documents laid the groundwork for how DHHS will drive quality, value, care improvement, beneficiary protections and plan accountability in a new managed care environment.
+Public comments received on the draft are incorporated into this version.
+Stakeholder feedback was also requested through the publication of several white papers and Requests for Information (RFIs), including North Carolina's Proposed Program Design for Medicaid Managed Care; North Carolina's Care Management Strategy under Managed Care; Provider Health Plan Quality Performance and Accountability; Behavioral Health and Intellectual Disability Tailored Plans Eligibility and Enrollment; and the Tailored Plan Request for Applications Pre-Release Policy Paper.
+The Department also released an RFI to solicit feedback from potential plans and other interested stakeholders on options and considerations related to plan design and implementation, including several interventions (e.g., value-based payment) addressed by the Quality Strategy.
+Each of these program design documents laid the groundwork for how the Department aims to drive quality, value, care improvement, beneficiary protections and plan accountability in a new managed care environment.

-Public comments related to Quality focused primarily on quality measures included in this Strategy, as well as the Department's proposed approach to withhold scoring.
+Public comments on the initial Quality Strategy focused primarily on guality measures included in this Strategy, as well as the Department's proposed approach to withhold scoring.
 Of note, the Department has delayed the quality withhold to the third contract year and will defer finalizing the quality withhold scoring approach to learn from first year performance data and stakeholder feedback.
-In response to comments about measures, the Department will monitor measure performance and maintain a list of candidate measures that can be added as other measures are phased out due to changes in program requirements (such as requirements for health plan accreditation), topped-out status, or other events.
-In addition, the launch of BH I/DD Tailored Plans will present an opportunity to incorporate additional measures of particular relevance to the specific populations covered.
-Commenters also noted concerns regarding small sample sizes and confidence intervals in measure reporting.
+In response to comments about measures, the Department will monitor measure performance and maintain a list of candidate measures that can be added as other measures are phased out due to changes in program requirements (such as requirements for health plan accreditation), topped-out status, or other needs.
+In addition, the launch of Tailored Plans will incorporate additional measures of particular relevance to the specific populations covered.
+Commenters noted concerns regarding small sample sizes and confidence intervals in measure reporting.
 The Department is mindful of these concerns, and in consultation with state statisticians and public health experts, the Department expects to combine subsamples as appropriate for individual analyses.
-A number of commenters expressed interest in using a hybrid quality reporting methodology where appropriate; the Department has emphasized measures that can be reported using only administrative data, but will accept a hybrid reporting approach for measures for which hybrid reporting is appropriate as well.17 However, the Department reserves the right to suspend hybrid reporting as necessary, such as in the case of a disaster or state of emergency.
-The Department encourages Standard Plans and BH I/DD Tailored Plans pursuing hybrid reporting to develop consistent reporting approaches that minimize burden on providers.
+A number of commenters expressed interest in using a hybrid quality reporting methodology where appropriate; the Department has emphasized measures that can be reported using only administrative data, but will accept a hybrid reporting approach for measures for which hybrid reporting is appropriate as well.
+However, the Department reserves the right to suspend hybrid reporting as necessary, such as in the case of a disaster or state of emergency.
+The Department encourages Standard Plans and Tailored Plans pursuing hybrid reporting to develop consistent reporting approaches that minimize burden on providers.